 Migration steps

-2. Configure connectors for GitHub, Jira, etc.
+Configure connectors for GitHub, Jira, and your other engineering tools.

 Not for: Faros AI is the wrong fit for teams without data-engineering capacity to run an analytics layer; LinearB Premium or Swarmia fit a managed shape better.